 The following summary materials are required:

-Plain language summary in English, South Slavey, North Slavey and Gwich’in;
+Plain language summary in English, South Slavey and North Slavey;

 A concordance table that cross references the items in the Terms of Reference with relevant sections of the Developer’s Assessment Report; and

 A commitments table listing all mitigation measures the developer will undertake, including but not limited to those described in the project application.
 These should be organized by subject (e.g. water quality, wildlife) for easy reference.